teegre/mux/README.md

 ### General Structure

-A session file is a plain text file that define the configuration of a `tmux` session.
+A session file is a plain text file that defines the configuration of a `tmux` session.

 ### session-name and session-root